 Broad support for the preferred Option and most of the responses have been positive.
 Recognition that urban design goes beyond designing buildings and architecture and that it involves how our city, town and countryside works.
 There were some contributions that highlighted that urban design/places should take into account climate change and impacts on biodiversity.
 This will be taken into account.

 Option 1 Option 2 Option 3

-F - Renewables - Maximise the wind and Identify the most sensitive

-Wind & Solar solar resource of the Landscape Zones remaining,
+F - Renewables - Wind & Solar Maximise the wind and solar resource of the District

-District for protection, permitting

-appropriate wind & solar

-development elsewhere in line

-with SPPS
+in line with SPPS